 The extraction of forest-based products, including timber and maple syrup, represents a means of converting natural resources into value-added products that can be manufactured, marketed and sold locally.
 When managed in consultation with a professionally developed forest management plan, these processes can be beneficial to the long-term health of forests.
 The Planning Commission encourages the sustainable harvest of forest-based products, in accordance with regulations established by the Vermont Division of Forestry.

 In addition to resource extraction, forests provide an opportunity for hunting, fishing, hiking, snow-shoeing and Nordic skiing, among other forms of recreation.
-These activities contribute an untold amount to the local economy, while enhancing the experience of residents and visitors alike.

 Elmore Mountain and Hyde Park's Working Landscape